azymohliad/bmset/README.md

 BitmapSet - compact stack-allocated ordered set for small numbers.

-It provides a similar API to standard [BTreeSet](https://doc.rust-lang.org/std/collections/struct.BTreeSet.html), but limited to small numbers only, and more efficient for this use-case.
+It provides a similar API to standard [BTreeSet](https://doc.rust-lang.org/std/collections/struct.BTreeSet.html), but can store `u8` only, and is more efficient for this use-case.

 Defining features:
 - Compact